-Dutchman Tornike Tsjakadoea defeated Minsk European Open silver medallist Luka Mkheidze (FRA) to win the U60kg title of the Grand Prix in Cancun.
+Dutchman Tornike Tsjkadoea defeated Minsk European Open silver medallist Luka Mkheidze (FRA) to win the U60kg title of the Grand Prix in Cancun.
 Mkheidze took the lead with a waza-ari score after 89 seconds before his rival fought back.
-Tsjakadoea is finally a lightweight who breaks through,a long wish of the Dutch team.
+Tsjkadoea is finally a lightweight who breaks through,a long wish of the Dutch team.

 In the first semi-final Tsjakadoea scored twice to defeat Pan American Championships gold medallist Lenin Preciado (ECU).
 In the second semi-final Zagreb Grand Prix bronze medallist David Pulkrabek fell to Mkheidze.
 The Czech judoka led by a waza-ari before Mkheidze restored parity with a tai-otoshi and then walked right onto a seoi-nage from the Frenchman who made sure of his first IJF medal.